coyo8/coyo8.github.io/_project/talks/beginners-python-tutorial.md

 Comparisons yield boolean values: True or False.

 ### String
 We all know how important String is in our life.
 Python String comes with complete diamond package.
-It have all the improtant methods you will need on String manipulation.
+It have all the important methods you will need on String manipulation.

 ```python
 # lets apply some basic operators